miniql/miniql/README.md

 # miniql

-A tiny JSON query language inspired by GraphQL
+A tiny JSON query language inspired by GraphQL.

 WORK IN PROGRESS